blairwang-online/linux-install-notes/distros/ubuntu.md

 Recommended extensions which use libgtop:

+- "Astra Monitor" by Astra

+I also considered:

-- "System Monitor" by fmuellner
+- "System Monitor" by fmuellner (alright, pleasant enough)

-I found that this one causes the GNOME session to crash:
+- "System Monitor" by elvetemedve (I found that this one causes the GNOME session to crash)

-- "System Monitor" by elvetemedve

 Other recommended extensions:

+- "ArcMenu" by andrew_z
+- "Brightness control using ddcutil" by themightydeity
+- "Panel Corners" by aunetx
+- "Power Tracker" by pijuli
 - "Wiggle" by mechtifs